Stanislav Grof, MD, PhD

 A: Your satisfaction with The Shift Network and this course is our highest priority!
-We offer a satisfaction guarantee for a full two weeks so that you can try out the course risk-free.
-The deadline to receive a refund is 2 weeks from your date of purchase.
+We offer a satisfaction guarantee for a full two weeks so that you can try out the course risk free.
+The deadline to receive a refund is two weeks from your date of purchase.
 To request a refund, please click here to submit your Refund Application Form.
 Your refund will be processed within five business days and we will send you an email confirmation when your refund has been completed.
-However, we'd love to have a chance to address and resolve your concerns first.
-If there is something we can assist you with, please email us at email@example.com, and we'll be happy to help!
+However, we’d love to have a chance to address and resolve your concerns first.
+If there’s something we can assist you with, please email us at email@example.com, and we’ll be happy to help!

 Q: How can I reach Customer Support?